Common vs. Preferred Stock Structures and Rights

 Skipped dividends are lost forever.
 The company has no obligation to pay missed dividends.

-Common issuers: Banks issue non-cumulative preferred (required by regulators to qualify as Tier 1 capital).
-If you hold bank preferred, understand that dividends can be suspended without accumulation.
+Common issuers: Banks issue non-cumulative preferred because regulators require it to qualify as Tier 1 capital.
+During 2008-2009, several major banks suspended preferred dividends with no obligation to pay arrears.
+If you hold bank preferred, understand that dividends can be cut without accumulation.

 Convertible Preferred

-Holders can convert preferred shares into a fixed number of common shares at a predetermined ratio.
+Holders can convert preferred shares into a fixed number of common shares at a predetermined conversion ratio.

 Participating Preferred